yusufpats/count-app/README.md

 # Count App
-### A simple starter application to teach building a bsic Android Application
+### A simple starter application to teach building a basic Android Application

 ## Initial Project Setup
 1. Create a new android application project.